Description

 Example Usage

-Dump lsass using the Native technique to the default output path:
+Dump lsass using the Native technique (uncompressed):

 New-ShadowDump -Technique Native

-Dump using Callbacks with XOR encryption to a custom path:
+Dump using Callbacks with XOR encryption:

 New-ShadowDump -Technique Callbacks -Encrypt -OutputPath C:\Temp\dump.elf